 Vision Correction for Age-Related Vision Loss

 Presbyopia is another refractive vision error, but it is unique because it is caused by the natural aging process.
 Age-related vision loss happens to everyone.
 You may start to notice a change in your near vision as early as age 40.
-KAMRA™ Inlay and monovision LASIK are two procedures that can address presbyopia.
+Monovision LASIK is the procedures that can address presbyopia.

 LASIK can also address this refractive error, though it is done through a specific procedure known as monovision LASIK.
 This approach can be very effective for the right candidates.
 During your evaluation, our laser eye surgeons will discuss your candidacy for LASIK to address presbyopia.
 This procedure is slightly different from traditional LASIK, and we will happily discuss the additional considerations with you.